Rick Parfitt Jr.: Racing career

-He stepped up to the British GT Championship in 2013, and competed in the GT4 category until 2015, when he switched to the GT3 category.
+Parfitt stepped up to the British GT Championship in 2013, and competed in the GT4 category until 2015, when he switched to the GT3 category.
 He won the GT4 category in 2013 with Optimum Motorsport together with Ryan Ratcliffe, and won the GT3 category in 2017 with Bentley Team Parker together with Seb Morris.

-Despite having announced that he would step back from racing at the end of 2018, he and his teammate Seb Morris returned to race in the 2019 British GT Championship.
+Despite having announced that he would step back from racing at the end of 2018, Parfitt and his teammate Seb Morris returned to race in the 2019 British GT Championship.

-After a sabbatical in 2020, in 2021 he made his British Touring Car Championship debut, driving for EXCELR8 with TradePriceCars.com in his return to Motorsport in a Hyundai i30N.
+After a sabbatical in 2020, Parfitt made his British Touring Car Championship debut in 2021, driving for EXCELR8 with TradePriceCars.com in his return to Motorsport in a Hyundai i30N.